yotann/bcdb/docs/memodb/rest-api.md

 If the `Accept` header does not specify a preference, the server will send responses in JSON format for maximum compatibility.

+### Query parameters

+The query parameter `depth=<N>` can be used to include linked Nodes directly in response bodies, instead of including the CID of the Node.
+For example, `/cid/uAXEACdgqRgABcQABAg?depth=0` returns `{"cid":"uAXEAAQI"}`, but `/cid/uAXEACdgqRgABcQABAg?depth=1` returns `{"node":2}`.
+Links nested inside links are included up to the specified depth; deeper links are returned as CIDs.
+The default value is `depth=0`.
+This parameter currently only affects JSON responses.

 ### Caching

 Clients and proxies can use the standard `If-None-Match`, `ETag`, and